The Growroom is a spherical, flat-pack, plywood structure facilitating the growth of local produce within space-poor urban communities.

 The concept has been realised in cities across the world, including Taipei, San Francisco, and Rio de Janeiro, and has been nominated for a Danish Design Award (2017) in the ‘Visionary Concepts’ and ‘Feed Good’ categories.

-The overlapping shelving slices allow light and water to reach the plants on each level and a hollow core allows for 360-degree maintenance whilst also providing communities with a ‘miniature oasis’ in which to immerse themselves and momentarily escape the hubbub of urban life.
+The overlapping shelving slices allow light and water to reach the plants and a hollow core allows for 360-degree maintenance.
+The design provides communities with a ‘miniature oasis’ in which to immerse themselves and momentarily escape the hubbub of urban life.

 Image by Alona Vibe for Space10.